cloudmesh/technologies/chapters/incomming/spanner.md

 Cloud Spanner is cloud based service for globally distributed database.
-It can grow horizentally and exponentially.
-Earlier, most data for business systems was stored in relational databses.
+It can grow horizontally and exponentially.
+Most data for business systems is stored in relational databases.
 There was need to bridge the gap between relational and non relational database environments that provide high performance and high availability.
 Cloud Spanner bridges this gap.
-This technology combines the benefits of relational database structure with non-relational databases that can scale horizontally.
+This technology combines the benefits of relational database structure such as atomicity, consistency, isolation, durablity with non-relational databases that can scale horizontally.
 This is unique combination that allows transactions to be executed with high performance and greater consistency.
 Cloud Spanner revolutionizes database administration, management and makes application development more efficient.
 It is fully managed, can be easily deployed and comes with out of the box synchronous and replication functionality[@hid-sp18-523-www-google-spanner].